kwakwaversal/test-postgresql-sqitch/README.md

 # Description
 Over time there have been PostgreSQL-specific features I've wanted to check.
 The first one was to make sure [citext] was doing what I expect it to do.
-I will expand on these when and as I feel necessary.

 N.B., I am using [Sqitch] for testing.